The Mondo Esoterica Guide to:

 Ferdinando Baldi

-By the beginning of the 1970s, the Spaghetti Western was in decline and quanity was far outweighing quality for most of the genre's rather repetitive entries, however Baldi still managed to pull out the unique Blindman (1971), inspired by the Japanese Zatôichi blind swordsman films it was the first of four very distinctive films that Baldi shot with the American actor Tony Anthony, and it famously starred the ex-Beatle Ringo Starr.
-After dabbling into euro-crime with the generic The Sicilian Connection (1972), Baldi returned to the struggling Westerns with a duo of comedy titles, Carambola (1974) and Carambola, filotto... tutti in buca (1974) which were shameless rip-offs of the popular Bud Spencer/Terence Hill films, and the simply bizarre Get Mean (1976), starring Tony Anthony, that saw his stranger character fighting Vikings and supernatural adversities in the Old West.
-A couple more dips into popular exploitation genres came with his giallo title Nove Ospiti per un Delitto (1977) and the 'Last House on the Left' inspired La Ragazza del Vagone Letto (1979).
-Come the 1980s, he reunited with Tony Anthony for a duet of suitably daft 3D adventure films, the post-Spaghetti Western Comin' at Ya!
+Something rather more original was the simply bizarre Get Mean (1976), starring Tony Anthony, that saw his 'stranger' character fighting Vikings and supernatural adversities in the Old West.
+A couple more generic dips into popular exploitation genres came with his giallo title Nove Ospiti per un Delitto (1977) and the 'Last House on the Left' inspired La Ragazza del Vagone Letto (1979).
+Come the 1980s Baldi reunited with Tony Anthony for a duo of suitably daft 3D adventure films, the post-Spaghetti Western Comin' at Ya!
 (1981) and Indiana Jones style adventure Treasure of the Four Crowns (1983).
-His final three productions were a trio of war films, the only memorable title being Mission Finale (1988) - uniquely, being funded by, and filmed in North Korea.
-He died in November 2007.
+His final three productions were a trio of war films, the only memorable title being Mission Finale (1988) - uniquely being funded by and filmed in North Korea.
+After retiring from the film business he largely avoided the cult popularity that surrounded many of the better known Euro-cult directors as their work became available on video and DVD, aside from giving a couple of interviews he remained very private for the rest of his life and died in November 2007.

 DVD Reviews: Films directed by Ferdinando Baldi